Allosker/MPML/README.md

 #### Last words

-The library is currently under maintenance — some types may behave differently as of now.
+The library is currently under maintenance — new updates may come at any time.

 The library is free to use as per its [license](https://github.com/Allosker/MPML/blob/master/LICENSE.txt).